I love unique Halloween wall decor, especially when it involves glitter. I created this Halloween plaque with several items from my stash!

 I took the plaque and frame outside and placed them both on wax paper (love wax paper lately, major thanks to the inventor).
 Then I sprayed the frame with Glitter Blast.

 I was shocked when glitter actually sprayed out of the can.
 A lot of glitter.
 A ton of glitter!
 It really looked amazing on the black paint.
+My Halloween wall decor is going to be awesome!
 Let dry.

 I measured the fabric to fit inside my decorative wood frame and then cut out an oval.